 People who elect to start receiving Social Security retirement benefits at age 62 may have their government benefits reduced if they continue to work and earn money.
 However, once they reach full retirement age, earning money by working won’t reduce their Social Security benefits.

-Unemployment insurance benefits are not considered income by Social Security.
+The Social Security Administration does not consider unemployment insurance as income.
 So collecting unemployment won’t reduce a person’s Social Security benefits.
 This is true even for those who start taking Social Security before the full retirement age.

 One difference is that unemployment insurance is time-limited.
 Workers can receive benefits for no more than 26 weeks in most states.
 Social Security old-age benefits, on the other hand, continue as long as the recipient lives.